Developing Relationship Skills Needed to Succeed

 Are relationship skills easy to learn?
 No!
-They take a lot of practice with many different people and situations.
+It takes a lot of practice with many different people and situations.

 Your relationship with your child is the foundation on which they will build all other relationships.
-No matter what your children’s age, you can strengthen your relationship by spending more time with them.
+No matter what your children’s ages, you can strengthen your relationship by spending more time with them.

 Now you may not really like playing with dolls or shooting baskets.
 That’s not the point.
 You do these activities to be closer to your children by doing something they enjoy.
 Spending 10 minutes a day fully engaged in an activity with your child will strengthen your relationship.

-He goes onto explain that like learning a language or physical skill it takes a lot of repetition.
-Given smaller family sizes, larger classroom sizes and increases in screen time, most kids have significantly less relationship time than the previous generation.
+Developing social skills is like learning a language or a physical skill, it takes a lot of repetition.
+For a variety of reasons, most kids have significantly less relationship time than the previous generation.

 What are some signs that your child needs more time interacting with others?

 - Your child is not good at sharing with other kids.